PatrickJTaylor/pengWann/docs/methodology.md

 S = \frac{1}{N_{k}}\frac{1}{N_{b}}\sum_{nk} 1 - \sum_{m}\delta_{mn} = 0.
 ```

-In the context of chemical bonding descriptors, Wannier functions therefore represent an ideal localised basis for the computation of the pCOHP and pCOBI or alternatively the WOHP{footcite:p}`WOHP` and WOBI (W for Wannier):
+In the context of chemical bonding descriptors, Wannier functions therefore represent an ideal localised basis for the computation of the pCOHP and pCOBI or alternatively the WOHP {footcite:p}`WOHP` and WOBI (W for Wannier):

 ```{math}
 \begin{align}